Abatement

 Currency fluctuation risk is the financial impact of exchange rate changes on foreign assets in your estate between death and distribution to beneficiaries.

-Death in service benefit is a tax-free lump sum payment, typically 2-4 times your salary, that your employer provides to your nominated [beneficiaries](/glossary/beneficiary) if you die while employed.
+Death in service benefit is a tax-free lump sum, typically 2-4 times your salary, paid to your nominated beneficiaries if you die while employed.

-A deed of variation is a legal document that allows [beneficiaries](/glossary/beneficiary) to redirect their inheritance within two years of someone's death, treating the change as if the deceased had made it themselves.
+A deed of variation is a legal document allowing beneficiaries to redirect inheritance within two years of death, as if the deceased made the change.

-Deemed domicile is a UK tax rule that treated long-term residents (15+ years historically, 10+ years from 2025) as UK domiciled for [Inheritance](/glossary/inheritance) Tax purposes, making worldwide assets taxable.
+Deemed domicile is a UK tax rule treating long-term residents (15+ years historically, 10+ from 2025) as UK domiciled for Inheritance Tax on worldwide assets.

 In probate disputes, a defendant is the party being sued who must respond to legal challenges about a will's validity, estate administration, or inheritance claims.

-A deferred member (NHS) is a former NHS employee who left the NHS Pension Scheme before retirement but retained their accumulated pension benefits, which remain preserved until they reach the scheme's normal pension age.
+A deferred member (NHS) is a former NHS employee who left the Pension Scheme before retirement but kept their accumulated benefits until normal pension age.

 A defined benefit pension is a workplace pension that pays you a guaranteed retirement income based on your salary and years of service, with your employer bearing all investment risk.

-A defined contribution pension is a retirement savings pot where the amount you receive depends on contributions made by you and your employer, plus investment performance, rather than being guaranteed based on your salary.
+A defined contribution pension is a retirement savings pot where your payout depends on contributions and investment performance, not a guaranteed salary-based amount.

-A dependent is someone who relies on you for financial support—such as an unmarried partner, adult child with disabilities, or elderly parent—who may have legal rights to claim from your [estate](/glossary/estate) even if not named in your will.
+A dependent is someone who relies on you for financial support and may have legal rights to claim from your estate even if not named in your will.

-Deprivation of Liberty Safeguards (DoLS) are legal protections for people in care homes or hospitals who lack mental capacity to consent to restrictions on their freedom, ensuring any limitations are necessary and in their [best interests](/glossary/best-interests).
+Deprivation of Liberty Safeguards (DoLS) are legal protections for people in care homes or hospitals who lack mental capacity to consent to restrictions on their freedom.

 A deputy is a person or organisation appointed by the Court of Protection to make decisions on behalf of someone who lacks mental capacity and doesn't have a lasting power of attorney in place.

-Devastavit is a legal claim against an [executor](/glossary/executor) who has caused financial loss to an estate through mismanagement, negligence, or improper handling of assets, making them personally liable to compensate the estate.
+Devastavit is a legal claim against an executor who has caused financial loss to an estate through mismanagement, making them personally liable.

-Digital [assets](/glossary/assets) are anything stored electronically that you own or have rights to use, including cryptocurrency, online bank accounts, email accounts, social media profiles, digital photos, and cloud-stored files.
+Digital assets are anything stored electronically that you own or have rights to use, including cryptocurrency, online accounts, social media, and digital files.

-A digital [executor](/glossary/executor) is a person named in your will to manage your online accounts, digital assets, and electronic records after your death, working alongside or as part of your main executor role.
+A digital executor is a person named in your will to manage your online accounts, digital assets, and electronic records after your death.

 Your digital footprint is the complete record of your online presence—every account, post, email, photo, and interaction—that persists after your death unless someone takes action to manage it.

-Digital legacy is all the online accounts, digital files, and electronic data you leave behind when you die, from social media and photos to cryptocurrency and [cloud storage](/glossary/cloud-storage).
+Digital legacy is all the online accounts, digital files, and electronic data you leave behind when you die, from social media to cryptocurrency.

 Direct descendants are your children, grandchildren, great-grandchildren, and all future generations in your direct line, including adopted children and stepchildren if you're married to their parent.

-A director is a person legally appointed to manage a [limited company](/glossary/limited-company)'s day-to-day operations on behalf of shareholders, with personal responsibility for ensuring the company complies with UK law.
+A director is a person legally appointed to manage a limited company's day-to-day operations on behalf of shareholders, ensuring UK law compliance.

-Directors and Officers Insurance (D&O) is liability insurance that protects [company directors](/glossary/director) personally by covering legal costs and damages when they're sued for alleged wrongful acts while running the business.
+Directors and Officers Insurance (D&O) is liability insurance protecting company directors personally by covering legal costs when sued for wrongful acts.

 A Disabled Person's Trust holds assets for someone with a qualifying disability, protecting benefit eligibility while providing inheritance tax advantages.